-Here I’ll explore with you common anxiety triggers, from everyday stressors to more profound life events past and present, and provide practical coping strategies for healing from old wounds, gaining internal strength and understanding.
-Then it’s possible to think and feel without acting out and work their way to a sense of calm.
+Here, I’ll explore common anxiety triggers, from everyday stressors to more profound life events past and present, and provide practical coping strategies for healing from old wounds and gaining internal strength and understanding.
+Then, it’s possible to think and feel without acting out and work your way to a sense of calm.

 The Many Faces of Anxiety